uxxman/raif/README.md

 Raif.configure do |config|
-  config.conversation_system_prompt_intro = "You are a helpful assistant who specializes in customer support." config.task_system_prompt_intro = "You are a helpful assistant who specializes in data analysis." config.agent_system_prompt_intro = "You are an intelligent assistant that follows the ReAct (Reasoning + Acting) framework to complete tasks step by step using tool calls." end
+  config.conversation_system_prompt_intro = "You are a helpful assistant who specializes in customer support." config.task_system_prompt_intro = "You are a helpful assistant who specializes in data analysis." end
 ```